artsy/garner/README.md

 Add Garner to your Gemfile with `gem "garner"` and run `bundle install`.
 Next, include the appropriate mixin in your app:

 * For plain-old Ruby apps, `include Garner::Cache::Context`.
-* For Rack apps, `include Garner::Mixins::Rack`.
+* For Rack apps, first `require "garner/mixins/rack"`, then `include Garner::Mixins::Rack`.
 (This provides saner defaults for injecting request parameters into the cache context key.
 More on cache context keys later.)

 Now, to use Garner's cache, invoke `garner` with a logic block from within your application.
 The result of the block will be computed once, and then stored in the cache.